tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+6th January

+- In December, a number of bugs regarding exploration and a numberical issue in generalised advantage estimation were fixed which seem to increase performance so an update is recommended.
+- Agent structure saw major refactoring to remove redundant code, introduced a ```LearningAgent``` to hold common fields and distinguish from non-learning agents (e.g. ```RandomAgent``)
+- We are preparing to move memories into the TensorFlow graph which will fix sequences and allow subsampling in the optimizers.
+Further, new episode/batch semantics will be enabled (e.g. episode based instead of timestep based batching).

 9th December 2017

 - Renamed LSTM to InternalLSTM and created a new LSTM layer which implements more standard